Application Flow Control and Control Structures in C#

 Console.WriteLine("Today is Friday");

-This can get a little complicated for many conditions, so a much easier and more efficient method would be to use a switch statement.
+This can get complicated for many conditions, so using a switch statement is much easier and more efficient.

 Flow chart planning on whiteboard